 - Addiction Counseling

-Addiction counseling programs focus on the treatment of individuals and families dealing with substance abuse problems and other addictions, and requires approximately 60 semester hours of coursework to complete.
-Upon graduating, candidates may choose to open a private practice, work with community support groups, or become certified as an addictions counselor, chemical dependency professional, probation assessment officer, alcohol drug information instructor, or substance abuse prevention specialist.
+Addiction counseling focuses on the treatment of individuals and families dealing with substance abuse problems and other addictions.
+Typically, these degree programs require around 60 credits of coursework to complete.
+Upon graduating, candidates may choose to open a private practice, work with community support groups, and/or become certified as an addictions counselor, chemical dependency professional, probation assessment officer, alcohol drug information instructor, or substance abuse prevention specialist.

 - Career Counseling

-Career counselors learn to help individuals cope with issues within the dynamic and interrelated fields of work, education, family, and career.
-Working from a multicultural perspective, career counselors learn to assess a wide array of work-related issues, including sexual harassment, worker dysfunction, and violence.
-Career counselors work as part of career development teams, and may choose to specialize in K-12 or higher education counseling.
+Students in career counseling degree programs learn to help individuals cope with issues within the interrelated fields of work, education, family, and career.
+Employing a multicultural perspective, these counselors assess an array of job-related issues, including sexual harassment, career planning, and workplace violence.
+Career counselors can function as part of career development teams, and may choose to specialize in K-12 or higher education counseling.
 Candidates in this field might consider becoming a licensed professional clinical counselor.

 - Clinical Mental Health Counseling

-Clinical mental health counselors are eligible to become licensed professional counselors or licensed professional counselors specializing in mental health.
-These programs, offered as a master’s degree, enable candidates to work in hospitals, mental health clinics, residential treatment centers, substance abuse treatment centers, or group and private practices.
-As they earn their graduate degree, students conduct research and learn to deal with an array of mental health issues and treatment in a clinical setting.
+Graduates of clinical mental health counseling programs can become licensed professional counselors and can choose to specialize in mental health.
+Master's degrees in this area prepare candidates to work in hospitals, mental health clinics, residential treatment centers, substance abuse treatment centers, and group and private practices.
+As they earn their graduate degree, students conduct research and learn to deal with a variety of mental health issues and direct treatment in a clinical setting.

 - Expressive Arts Therapy

-Therapists in this field help individuals learn and transform through the exploration of expressive arts.
+Therapists in this specialization help individuals grow and achieve positive change through exploration of expressive arts.
 Additionally, expressive arts therapists guide their clients to develop insights through alternative methods of communication.
-Psychology is an essential element to training in this field as is specialized knowledge of instruction in art, music, poetry, and dance in helping clients achieve growth and positive change.
+Expertise in psychology serves as an essential element of training, as does specialized knowledge of instruction in art, music, poetry, and dance.
 Candidates may become licensed mental health counselors or registered expressive arts therapists.